ujjwalsha/Citram/README.md

 # Citram-.github.io
-this is incredible photo gallery
+this is incredible photo gallery and you reach out the real page from here https://ujjwalsha.github.io/Citram/